 At 32 weeks, many babies weigh about 4 pounds, and have movements that the mother can feel.
 Your doctor may ask you to make notes about the baby's movements and discuss breastfeeding and other options along with scheduling visits every two weeks until you deliver the baby.
-Some women begin to leak a yellowish fluid from their breasts around this time; this is normal and the fluid is termed colostrum and indicates the breasts are primed to start producing milk for the newborn baby.
+Some women begin to leak a yellowish fluid from their breasts around this time; this is normal.
+This fluid is termed colostrum, and its presence indicates the breasts are primed to start producing milk for the newborn baby.

 Baby's Development at 36 Weeks

 At 36 weeks the baby is about ready to be delivered and has reached an average length of 18.5 inches from head to heel length and weighs about 6 pounds.
 However, a baby's weight and length are quite variable and are influenced by the baby's genetics, the baby's sex, and many other factors.
 During this time, the baby has begun to rotate itself into the delivery position of head first into the pelvis.
 At 37 weeks, the baby has completed development of all organ systems to a level that should allow it to survive and continue its growth outside the uterus without the close hospital monitoring that is usually done with premature babies; consequently, the pregnancy is considered "at term" at 37 weeks and beyond.